 When it comes to achieving healthy, glowing skin, many of us turn to high performance products, expert treatments and customized skin care programs recommended by a licensed aesthetician, to obtain the results we desire.

-While all of the above are essential components in combating many skincare conditions and concerns, we often overlook the role that mindfulness and meditation can play with relation to the overall appearance of our skin.
+While all of the above are essential components in combating many skincare concerns, we often overlook the fact that mindfulness and meditation can play a significant role in the overall appearance of our skin.

 We’ve discussed in previous blog posts how stress can have a major impact on our skin and on our psychological and emotional wellbeing.
 When we become anxious or over focus on a specific area of our lives which is troubling us, the body produces more insulin which in turn triggers our adrenal glands to release steroid hormones known as androgens and cortisol.
 These hormones have the ability to stimulate sebaceous oil glands and cause inflammation, which can lead to acne flare ups, skin sensitivity and pimples.